cmounce/wiki-test/work/pros-and-cons.md

 - Broken links don't let you add new pages.
 - Broken links aren't apparent until you click them.
 - No redirect pages: moving a page breaks all links.
+- You can't add pictures using the web interface.